Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

     os:cmd("docker build -t " ++ ReleaseName ++ " .").
 ```

-For context, the Erlang/OTP application under consideration is essentially a matrix where pixels can be placed with specific colors.
+Providing context, the Erlang/OTP application under consideration is essentially a matrix where pixels can be placed with specific colors.

 ## Integrating this test within Github Action

-At the beginning, the Erlang Docker container was used within the workflow.
-However it was a mess.
-First because a merge of the `Docker in Docker` and `Erlang Alpine` images was needed and, also, because it introduced some problem with the Docker `ENTRYPOINT` command that would throw a `no such file or directory` error even though the file was present.
+Initially, the Erlang Docker container was used within the workflow, but it posed challenges.
+These arose primarily from the need to employ docker in docker to launch the Docker peer, resulting in complications.
+These include merging the `Docker in Docker` and `Erlang Alpine` images along with issues related to the Docker `ENTRYPOINT` command, which triggered a `no such file or directory` error despite the presence of the entrypoint file.

-Thankfully the [erlef/setup-beam](https://github.com/erlef/setup-beam) action came to the rescue and allowed me to run Erlang directly on the virtual machine thus removing the need of `Docker in Docker`.
+Thankfully the [erlef/setup-beam](https://github.com/erlef/setup-beam) action came to the rescue and allowed me to run Erlang directly on the virtual machine.
+It alleviated the necessity for `Docker in Docker` and simplified the workflow.

 Following is a snippet of the `Github workflow` I wrote: